rud/lograge_waittime/README.md

 status=200 duration=58.33 view=40.43 db=15.26 controller=WelcomeController action=show
 ```

-This gem adds another field with how long the request spent in the request queue in nginx in milliseconds, the `rq` value:
+This gem adds another field with how long the request spent in the request queue in Nginx in milliseconds, the `rq` value:

 ```
 status=200 duration=58.33 view=40.43 db=15.26 rq=3.14 [...]